Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector

 \section{Introduction}

-Quantum Chromodynamics (QCD) is a theory that describes the strong interactions occurring among quarks, mediated by gluons.
-Lattice QCD (LQCD) theoretically predicts a phase transition from the hadronic phase, where quarks are confined, to a de-confined phase of quarks and gluons known as Quark Gluon Plasma (QGP)~\cite{lqcd}.
+Quantum chromodynamics (QCD) is a theory that describes the strong interactions occurring among quarks, mediated by gluons.
+Lattice QCD (LQCD) theoretically predicts a phase transition from the hadronic phase, where quarks are confined, to a deconfined phase of quarks and gluons known as quark gluon plasma (QGP)~\cite{lqcd}.
 The QGP is believed to have existed a few microseconds after the Big Bang, under conditions of extremely high temperature and energy density.
 These conditions can be achieved by colliding heavy ions at relativistic speeds.
 Experimental observations at high collision energies in Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) support the existence of the QGP.
-These observations include strangeness enhancement~\cite{se1,se2,se3,se4,se5,se6,se7,se8}, J$/\psi$ suppression~\cite{qs1,qs2,qs3,qs4,qs5,qs6,qs7}, jet quenching~\cite{jq_star}, elliptic flow measurements~\cite{v2} etc.
+These observations include strangeness enhancement~\cite{se1,se2,se3,se4,se5,se6,se7,se8}, J$/\psi$ suppression~\cite{qs1,qs2,qs3,qs4,qs5,qs6,qs7}, jet quenching~\cite{jq_star}, elliptic flow measurements~\cite{v2}, etc.

-The QCD phase diagram is a conjectured diagram usually plotted as temperature (T) versus baryon chemical potential ($\mu_{B}$).
-According to LQCD calculations, at $\mu_{B}$ close to zero, the transition from QGP to a hadronic gas is a rapid crossover, whereas at larger values of $\mu_{B}$, it becomes a first order phase transition~\cite{cce,cce2,cce3}.
-The point where the first order phase transition line ends is referred to as the QCD critical point~\cite{cce4,cce5}.
+The QCD phase diagram is a conjectured diagram usually plotted as temperature (\textit{T}) versus baryon chemical potential ($\mu_{B}$).
+According to LQCD calculations, at $\mu_{B}$ close to zero, the transition from QGP to a hadronic gas is a rapid crossover, whereas at larger values of $\mu_{B}$, it becomes a first-order phase transition~\cite{cce,cce2,cce3}.
+The point where the first-order phase transition line ends is referred to as the QCD critical point~\cite{cce4,cce5}.

 The Beam Energy Scan (BES) program at RHIC has significantly broadened the understanding of the QCD phase diagram.
-By changing the colliding beam energy, both T and $\mu_{B}$ can be varied~\cite{9p2,qcd2,qcd3}.
-This approach presents a unique opportunity to explore the several regions of phase diagram, which include probing the phase transition regions and the possibility of finding the elusive QCD critical point.
-The T and $\mu_{B}$ can be obtained from statistical thermal model analyses of the yield of produced particles~\cite{thermus,statmodel}.
+By changing the colliding beam energy, both \textit{T} and $\mu_{B}$ can be varied~\cite{9p2,qcd2,qcd3}.
+This approach presents a unique opportunity to explore several regions of the phase diagram, which include probing the phase transition regions and the possibility of finding the elusive QCD critical point.
+The \textit{T} and $\mu_{B}$ can be obtained from statistical thermal model analyses of the yield of produced particles~\cite{thermus,statmodel}.